45Harley/AI-Ethical-Collab/README.md

 ## 🌍 About the Project

- This is the beginning  subset of a much larger endeavor to conceptually envision and develop a new Branch called "The People's Branch" that reimagines and evolves The US government.
+ This is the beginning  subset of a much larger endeavor to conceptually envision and iteritively develop a new Branch called "The People's Branch" that reimagines and evolves The US government.
 This sub-project was chosen as a starting point in the belief that AI and technology will be an underlying component and that technically talented individuals can help discover how to move toward a more direct democratic form of Government.